olivia3395/olivia3395.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Howdy!
+I work on transfer learning and representation learning: optimal transport, graph methods, and multimodal models, with a focus on what holds up when data is scarce, high-dimensional, and non-IID.
+The question I keep coming back to is **how you reuse what a model already knows when the world won't sit still**.
+Part of the answer is knowing when transfer provably works, through minimax rates, oracle inequalities, and safe-transfer criteria.
+The other part is the cases where structure itself is the obstacle: aligning graphs and manifolds without known correspondence, warm-starting policies in environments that keep moving, and specializing pretrained LLMs and VLMs without letting them overfit or drift out of alignment.

 I'm a Statistics Ph.D. candidate at Boston University, advised by [Debarghya Mukherjee](https://debarghya-mukherjee.github.io/) and [Luis Carvalho](https://math.bu.edu/people/lecarval/).
 Before BU: M.A. in Statistics at Columbia, B.S. in Mathematics at Shandong University, and a year at AMSS, Chinese Academy of Sciences.
 Earlier I worked with [Zhanxing Zhu](https://zhanxingzhu.github.io/) and [Yongshun Gong](https://faculty.sdu.edu.cn/gongyongshun/en/), whose research on spatio-temporal structure still shapes how I think about heterogeneous, evolving data.

-I work on transfer learning and representation learning — optimal transport, graph methods, multimodal models — with a focus on what holds up when data is scarce, high-dimensional, and non-IID.
-The question I keep coming back to: **how do you reuse what a model already knows when the world won't sit still?** Part of the answer is knowing when transfer provably works — minimax rates, oracle inequalities, safe-transfer criteria.
-The other part is the cases where structure itself is the obstacle: aligning graphs and manifolds without known correspondence, warm-starting policies in environments that keep moving, and specializing pretrained LLMs and VLMs without letting them overfit or drift out of alignment.
-For anyone who wants a gentler entry point, I've put together beginner-friendly slide decks on my main directions: **[transfer learning](transfer_learning.pdf)** · **[graph learning](graph_learning.pdf)** · **[optimal transport](optimal_transport.pdf)** · **[LLMs for time series](llm_time_series.pdf)**.
+<sub>A gentler entry point, in slides: **[transfer learning](transfer_learning.pdf)** · **[graph learning](graph_learning.pdf)** · **[optimal transport](optimal_transport.pdf)** · **[LLMs for time series](llm_time_series.pdf)**

 <!--